UK jobless rate hits 4.5% as work-protection plan nears end

 The ONS data showed redundancies jumped by a record 114,000 on the quarter to 227,000, their highest level since 2009.

-The number of people in employment fell by 153,000, much higher than a median forecast for a fall of 30,000 in the Reuters poll, and the ONS revised up sharply its estimate for employment losses in previous months.
+The number of people in employment fell by 153,000, much higher than a median forecast for a fall of 30,000 in the Reuters poll.

 Finance minister Rishi Sunak reiterated on Tuesday that his priority remained to slow the rising job losses.
 However, he is replacing a 50 billion-pound wage-subsidy scheme, which expires at the end of this month, with a less generous programme.